Valero Energy: History

 By 2003, Valero completed its acquisition of El Paso Corp's refinery, pipeline system and terminal assets in Corpus Christi and South Texas.
 On April 25, 2005, the company purchased Premcor, Inc., for $8 billion.
 In June 2005, Valero announced that it was beginning a two-year process of converting Diamond Shamrock stations to the Valero brand.
 And in 2008, the company bought 72 Albertsons gas stations.

 In 2009, it was reported that Valero lost an average $1 million per day since the beginning of the year.
 In November of that year, the company was forced to lay off 500 employees, and subsequently began to permanently shut down its refinery in Delaware City, Delaware.

 In 2009, Valero Energy Corporation entered the ethanol market by acquiring 7 ethanol plants in March, and another 3 ethanol plants, purchased in December, all located in the Midwest of the United States.

 In 2011, Valero Energy Corporation entered into a joint venture with a subsidiary of Darling Ingredients Inc. to establish Diamond Green Diesel Holdings (DGD).
 This venture resulted in the construction of a renewable diesel plant adjacent to Valero's refinery in St. Charles, Louisiana.

-On March 11, 2011, Valero announced that it had agreed to a major European purchase from Chevron Corp., Chevron's Pembroke Refinery in Wales together with marketing and logistical assets throughout the United Kingdom and Ireland, which include 4 pipelines, 11 terminals, an aviation fuel business, about 1,000 retail outlets, inventory and other items.
+On March 11, 2011, Valero announced that it had agreed to a major European purchase from Chevron Corporation, Chevron's Pembroke Refinery in Wales together with marketing and logistical assets throughout the United Kingdom and Ireland, which include 4 pipelines, 11 terminals, an aviation fuel business, about 1,000 retail outlets, inventory and other items.

 In 2013, Valero spun off its retail operations into a new publicly traded company, CST Brands.
 Under long-term supply agreements, Valero continues to supply fuel to more than 7,000 retail locations, many of which use brand names owned by Valero.
-That same year, the company started renewable diesel production at the DGD joint venture plant next to Valero’s St. Charles refinery in Louisiana.
+That same year, the company started renewable diesel production at the DGD joint venture plant next to Valero's St. Charles refinery in Louisiana.